updated 1-2021

 Open to Grades: 9, 10, 11 & 12

 This semester class will focus on ways to deliver information to the public such as through the mediums of newspapers, television, websites, blogs, podcasts and videos.
 The course will guide students in the use of photography, computers, video equipment and other technology used to produce and communicate information.
-At FRHS: This is a partner course to Television Production (5290).
+At FRHS: This class introduces students to video/filmmaking, acting, theater concepts, and principles of storytelling.
+This class is the first step in some video/film pathways.

 Credits: 5